 If the wind is consistent, Owens suggests trying to walk downwind.
 “That will keep you roughly in a straight line and a little warmer,” Owens says.

 Although traffic noise is hard to pinpoint, a barking dog can be a good point of reference.
 “Once on a night-time winter camping evacuation, I used the noise from a sled dog kennel several miles away to find my way out to the road,” says Owens.

 Either counting your steps or keeping track of time is an important part of staying found.
 Counting steps can give you an indication of how far you have traveled, although it doesn’t help with direction, according to Owens.
 “Most people’s walking steps are between 2 and 3 feet,” Owens explains.
 “Multiply your number of steps times two to get a rough estimate of distance traveled.”

 If you’re going off-trail at night, plan to head away from the camp and up a stream bed for 400 steps, then sit to listen for owls, or whatever you are interested in.
 “Coming back down you can count to 400 again to know when to expect to see familiar landmarks,” says Owens.

-One of the easiest ways to get your bearings at night is to find significant landmarks that you can identify and use as guidelines.
+An easy way to get your bearings at night is to find significant landmarks you can identify and use as guidelines.
 For example, linear features like streams are probably the easiest to use at night.
 “If following a stream, try to stay about 30 feet away so you don’t get slowed down following every single turn or get tempted to cross the water at every curve,” Owens says.
 “Twenty to thirty feet is still usually close enough to hear the stream even if you can’t see it all the time.”

-Large contour features like ridgelines and valleys can also be followed at night, except you can’t hear them so they might be slightly confusing, says Owens.
-“Obviously having a map with you, or a clear mental map with these large features is vital to creating a navigation strategy,” he adds.
+Large contour features like ridgelines and valleys can also be followed at night, except you can’t hear them so they might be slightly confusing.
+“Obviously having a map with you, or a clear mental map with these large features is vital to creating a navigation strategy,” Owen adds.